MichaelJCole/wiki.unrealengine.com/README.md

 ### How can I help?

 PR's welcome.
-I wanted to setup Git for my project and wanted to read the Git articles.
+I wanted to setup Git for my project and wanted to read the Git articles (git is the wrong tool.
+Subversion is my new jam).
 I'm not planning to grow or maintain the site, but will merge PR's.

 ### Articles